Here's a look at the life of Sir Elton John, award-winning singer, composer, and pianist.

 Nominated for 34 Grammy Awards and won five times.

 1967 - Starts working as a songwriter for Liberty Records.
+This is the beginning of his songwriting partnership with Bernie Taupin.

 1979 - Becomes the first rock or pop star from the West to perform in the U.S.S.R.